Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/issues.rst

 This page contains a list of known issues related to the pipeline that are not currently being worked on.
 Only issues which cannot be fixed with a new release will be added to this list.
-Wherever possible, a link to relevent GitHub issues will be provided.
+Wherever possible, a link to relevant GitHub issues will be provided.

 Firefox/geckodriver cannot be found